collapsed-stacks/startups/questions/7295/dealing-with-leads-in-a-b2b-saas-app-sales-process-question.md

 - posted by: [Gabriella C.](https://stackexchange.com/users/9324351/gabriella-c) on 2016-12-07
 - score: 1

-<p>I recommend Hubspot's CRM.
+I recommend Hubspot's CRM.
 They offer a free version of their software that is highly competent, and can also integrate with their sales and marketing products for a cohesive management stack.
-You can upgrade as you go which is also nice.</p>
+You can upgrade as you go which is also nice.

-<p>One of my favorite features is that you can easily send personalized email sequences for specific triggers.
+One of my favorite features is that you can easily send personalized email sequences for specific triggers.
 You can also track which emails perform the best, and keep detailed notes on every lead.
-Best of all you can sync your gmail to automatically upload prospects into your system. </p>
+Best of all you can sync your gmail to automatically upload prospects into your system.